 An inspection or other investigation may be made prior to the issuance of a License or the renewal of a License.
 Additional inspections may be made whenever the Commission or a Commission Delegee deems it necessary for the enforcement of M.G.L. c.
 94I and

 M.G.L. c.
-94G, and 935 CMR 501.000.
+94G, and 935 CMR 501.000: Medical Use of Marijuana.

 The failure to cooperate with an inspection or otherwise comply with 935 CMR 501.301 may result in administrative or disciplinary action against the Licensee.